microsoft/mineworld/README.md

 Explanations to the buttons in the web demo are as follows:
 ```
-Start frame: select a frame in scene.mp4 with its id
+Start frame: select a frame in scene.mp4 with its frame index
 Jump to start frame: use the selected frame as the initial state
 Camera `X` and `Y`: control the camera movements between `-90` and `90` degrees
 Other action buttons: same as the actions in Minecraft